6 DAYS FROM $1,799

 Channel the spirit of Charles Darwin on a morning flight to the Galapagos Islands, the Pacific archipelago that ensnared Darwin’s imagination during his inaugural visit.

 After landing on Baltra Island, we’ll transfer to the mv Santa Cruz II.
-Our Galapagos voyage takes us to a variety of unique and fascinating islands where we’ll set off on naturalist-led guided shore excursions.
+Our Galapagos voyage takes us to a variety of unique and fascinating islands where we’ll set off on naturalist-led guided shore and wildlife explorations.
 Our itinerary is determined by Galapagos National Park and is subject to change, and the schedule detailed here is not necessarily final.
 The plan today is to arrive on the north shore of Santa Cruz Island, where we’ll explore the landscapes of Cerro Dragón (Dragon Hill) and a brackish lagoon frequented by shorebirds, ducks, and flamingos.
 As we move inland, our route offers a beautiful view of the bay and the western islands of the archipelago, as well as the chance to observe land iguanas.

 Return to nature as you survey wildlife on Isabela and Fernandina Islands

-After breakfast, we’ll investigate the coast of Isabela Island by Panga boat while our naturalist guide provides insight on the geology of the area.
+After breakfast, we’ll investigate the coast of Isabela Island by panga boat while our naturalist guide provides insight on the geology of the area.
 Watch for the many animal species that populate the island, from flightless cormorants and Galapagos penguins to fur seals and boobies.
 Depending on the weather, we’ll snorkel along the cliffs of this marine life-rich area, seasonally visited by green sea turtles and oceanic sunfish.

 Learn about tortoise breeding efforts at the Charles Darwin Research Station

 We’ll disembark on Santa Cruz Island this morning on a visit to the Charles Darwin Research Station’s giant tortoise breeding center.
-Located in the town of Puerto Ayora — set within a large prickly pear cactus forest home to many land birds — the center hatches and rears young tortoises before reintroduction into their natural habitat.
+Located in the town of Puerto Ayora — set within a large prickly pear cactus forest that is home to many land birds — the center hatches and rears young tortoises before reintroduction into their natural habitat.

 We’ll next head for the cooler highlights of Santa Cruz for lunch in a completely different ecosystem.
 The day’s highlight will be our visit to the El Chato Reserve to witness giant Galapagos tortoises in their natural environment before returning to the mv Santa Cruz II for dinner.